TissueMAPS/TissueMAPS/README.rst

 Figures
 -------

-Figures are written to *.fig* files to disk and stored in the *figures* folder, a subdirectory of the project folder.
+Figures are written to *.html* files and stored in the *figures* folder on disk (a subdirectory of the project folder).

-To this end, modules can use the **savefigure** API function.

 The name of the figure file is available to the module as ``kwargs["figure_file"]``.